JetBrains/mps-coderules/docs/content/evaluating.md

 ![](img/eval-proof-350.png)
 _(sample proof in propositional logic)_

 Above is an example of a proof in propositional logic, the trace of checking which is provided below.
-When a row in the left pane side selected, the right pane displays the contents of *constraints store* at this moment in time.
+The rows in the left pane correspond to events happening during constraints processing, such a constraint activated or suspended, or a production triggered.
+When a row in the left pane side selected, the right pane displays the contents of *constraints store* captured at the moment the event occurred.

 ![](img/eval-atrace-snapshot.png)
 _(activation trace view)_